JasonRdatasci/pdsnd_github/README.md

 ### Description
 This is an interactive project that shows different stats on the bikeshare programs of Chicago, New York City, and Washington. the program shows stats by day in a month chosen by the user.
+The user can also pick whichever city they want to look at.

 ### Files used
 washington.csv